simonpoulding/DataGeneratorTranslators.jl/README.md

 	bnf_generator(io::IO, genname::Symbol, bnf::IO, startvariable::AbstractString, syntax::Symbol=:ebnf, addwhitespace::Bool=true)

-where `io` is the file (or other output stream) for the generator, `genname` the name of the generater created (as a symbol), `bnf` the file or stream containing the BNF, `syntax` should be left as the default of ``:ebnf` for *both* BNF and EBNF (this parameter is intended for support of specific BNF variants in future releases), `addwhitespace` determines whether or not the spaces are added between terminals in the generated string.
+where `io` is the file handle (or other output stream) for the generator, `genname` the name of the generater created (as a symbol), `bnf` the file or stream containing the BNF, `syntax` should be left as the default of ``:ebnf` for *both* BNF and EBNF (this parameter is intended for support of specific BNF variants in future releases), `addwhitespace` determines whether or not the spaces are added between terminals in the generated string.

 For convenience, the function (as above but without the first parameter):